 We cannot solely rely on science or medicine to take care of ourselves.
 We can do many things at home to make sure that we stay as healthy as possible.
 Aside from eating the right kinds of food and living an active lifestyle, we can regularly monitor our overall health.
 How?
 Check out these easy-to-do home health tests!

 This test is a strong predictor of later health.
 It is also used to tell the mortality risk in elders.
 The test is easy to understand.
 It basically finds out how well you sit on the floor and how you get back up.
 The sit-to-rise test is done without the aid of any supportive devices, no pillows and cushions as well.
 You perform the test all on your own.

 The highest possible score for this test is 10, while the lowest score is zero.
 If you use your forearm, knee, hands or the side of your leg, you are deducted one point from your overall score.
 For partial loss of balance, only 0.5 is deducted.

 For more information about the test and how you are scored, check out this video presented by Angela Rippon and Dr. Chris van Tulleken on BBC.

 DIY 48 Second Test for Candida

 Candida infection is a condition that affects 75% of women.
-Menopausal women are at risk of developing this condition because of the changes in the reproductive system, especially in our vagina.
-Estrogen is responsible in keeping the moisture and normal flora of the vagina, so when it declines during menopause, our vaginal walls become thinner and weak.
-This can affect our pH levels, promoting the growth of bacteria and yeast, which can cause candida infection.
+Menopausal women are at risk of developing this condition because of the reproductive system changes, especially in our vagina.
+Estrogen is responsible for keeping the moisture and normal flora of the vagina, so when it declines during menopause, our vaginal walls become thinner and weak.
+This can affect our pH levels, promoting bacteria and yeast growth, which can cause candida infection.

-DIY 48 Second Test for Candida is a quick and easy way to see if you have candida infection.
+DIY 48 Second Test for Candida is a quick and easy way to see if you have a candida infection.
 So how do you do it?
-It just involves three steps: fill a glass with water halfway, spit on it and see what happens to your spit in 45 minutes.
+It just involves three steps: fill a glass with water halfway, spit on it, and see what happens to your spit in 45 minutes.

 For a more detailed explanation and a sample demonstration, here’s an interesting video!